-It is normal that most of the users want to change the date format in Windows 10 or Windows 8.1 to match their region and requirements.
-If you are using the different day/month format in your country, then definitely this post will be helpful to modify it as you want.
-Changing the date format from mm-dd-yyyy to dd-mm-yyyy is not straightforward since this format is not included already.
-Let us see how to change the date format to dd-mm-yyyy from mm-dd-yyyy in Windows 10 and earlier versions Windows 8.1/7.
+Usually, most of the users want to change the date format in Windows 10 or Windows 11 to match their regional or specific applications’ requirements.
+If you are using a different date format in your country, then definitely this post will be helpful to modify it as you want.
+This post will show you how to change the date format in Windows 10/11 to dd-mm-yyyy or mm/dd/yyyy.

-By default Windows 10 comes with MM-dd-yyyy format.
-If you are not using this format in your region then you must change it.
-The other programs like Microsoft Office and email clients will be reading this regional date setting and display the date in the same format.
+By default, Windows 10/11 comes with MM-dd-yyyy format.
+If you are not using this format in your region, you must change it.
+The other programs like Microsoft Office and email clients will be reading this regional date setting and displaying the date in the same format.

-Change Date Format in Windows 10, 8.1 to dd-mm-yyyy From mm-dd-yyyy
+Change Date Format to dd-mm-yyyy From mm-dd-yyyy